giordano/giordano.github.io/_posts/2021-10-14-mythbusting-julia.md

 A: That's a fair point.
 Honestly, plotting doesn't _have to_ be slow in Julia.
 Some simple or low-level plotting packages are actually fairly fast.
-However, one of the most popular packages for plotting, `Plots.jl` tends to feel slow to someone used to plotting in R or Python.
+However, one of the most popular packages for plotting, `Plots.jl`, tends to feel slow to someone used to plotting in R or Python.
 This happens because `Plots.jl` has an interesting interface with which you can use the same code to produce plots using different backends, but this means that some code paths are lazily compiled on-the-fly when a new backend is enabled, including the default one.
 This problem used to be very annoying, 2-3 years ago the first time you'd do a plot in a Julia session (loading the `Plots.jl` package and running the `plot` command) it'd take up to ~20 seconds for the plot to appear, leading to the so-called "time-to-first-plot" problem.
-The situation today is much improved, with time-to-first-plot for `Plots.jl` in the order of ~5 seconds on recent computers.
+To be clear, subsequent plots in the same session are instantaneous.
+The situation today is much improved, with time-to-first-plot for `Plots.jl` in the order of ~5 seconds on recent computers (this time includes both loading the package and displaying the first plot in a session).
 Definitely not as fast as you'd like, but much more bearable than before, with the hope to see more small improvements along the way in the future.
 As already said, the issue can be made less tedious by restarting Julia as little as possible, or using a custom sysimage which includes `Plots.jl`.

-Q: _**I've heard claims of people getting some ridiculously large speed-ups by moving to Julia, like 200x, is that true?
+Q: _**I've heard claims of people getting some ridiculously large speedups by moving to Julia, like 200x, is that true?
 Is that even possible?**_

 A: To be fair, probably the original code was not so performant, but speeding it up would